Posted by Early Growth

 Kickass Ideas Co.

-All Assets are tracked on the left, there are current and non-current assets and they are recorded in that order.
+Assets are any owned resources.
+They are all tracked on the left, there are current and non-current assets and they are recorded in that order.

-Current Assets are any assets that can be readily converted into cash within a year.
+Current assets: These are any assets that can be readily converted into cash within a year.
+These include:

 This is followed by a subtotal of all current assets.